 How can can we have more productive meetings?

 Hint: it starts with a strong agenda.

-By having a clear objective to guide your meetings, you can get to the point and don’t waste time.
-In your meeting agenda, list out the topics the meeting will cover, how long the meeting will spend on each topic, who will be leading the overall meeting and each topic, define the level of importance for each topic (and the topic’s purpose and desired outcome)
+By having a clear objective to guide your meetings, you can get to the point.
+You won’t waste time.
+In your meeting agenda, list out the topics the meeting will cover.
+Determine how long the meeting will spend on each topic.
+Select who will be leading the overall meeting and each topic.
+Define the level of importance for each topic (and the topic’s purpose and desired outcome).

 It’s important to prepare before the meeting and list out the proposed process the leader will take in discussing the topics.
 For example, the agenda can include a couple of bullet points under each topic.

 Another tip for drafting a meeting agenda: lead with questions

 When you list out a topic, ask questions in the bullet points.
 Ensure your agenda is brief and quick-to-read so people will look at it before the meeting and find it valuable.
 At the end of the meeting, the leader of the meeting should quickly survey the participants to discuss how the meeting went and how it could be improved.

 Make sure each meeting has an agenda

 You’ll improve your meeting culture at your company if you make sure each meeting has an agenda ahead of time.
 Check out this infographic below by The Business Backer to learn about how to maximize the productivity of your meetings.

 This infographic was created by The Business Backer.